 Healing peptic ulcers.
 Goldenseal in taken for increasing stomach secretions, protecting mucus membranes and helping heal internal ulcers.

-Stopping diarrhea.
-Due to its astringent and antiseptic properties, goldenseal is highly effective treating diarrhea caused by bacterial infections.
+Due to its astringent and antiseptic properties, goldenseal can be effective treating diarrhea caused by bacterial infections.

-The roots of goldenseal have been traditionally used for healing mucus membranes in eye, ear, nose, and throat infections.
+Goldenseal's roots have been traditionally used for healing mucus membranes in eye, ear, nose, and throat infections.

 How It Works

-The roots of goldenseal are known to contain isoquinoline alkaloids, mainly hydrastine, canadine, and berberine.
+The exact mechanisms behind many of goldenseal's medicinal actions remain uncertain and are still under investigation; however, its roots are known to contain isoquinoline alkaloids, mainly hydrastine, canadine, and berberine.

-Berberine is a bitter, antibacterial, and amebicidal compound, which greatly contributes to the healing properties of the plant.
-Some research also suggests that its berberine content means that goldenseal is capable of lowering blood pressure and cholesterol levels, but evidence to support these claims remains insufficient.
+Berberine is a bitter, antibacterial compound, which greatly contributes to the healing properties of the plant.1 Some research also suggests that goldenseal's berberine may be capable of lowering blood pressure and cholesterol levels2.

 Goldenseal Side Effects